zakdegarmo/MOOSE/README.md

 vercel dev
 ```

 This will start a server (usually on `http://localhost:3000`) that serves your React application and also runs your serverless functions from the `/api` directory.

-Your `fetch('/api/chat-with-bot')` calls will now work correctly.
+## Using AI Features (MOOSE-BOT & Universe Generation)

+To enable the AI-powered features, you need to provide your own Google Gemini API key.

+1.  **Get a Gemini API Key:** Visit [Google AI Studio](https://aistudio.google.com/app/apikey) to create your API key.
+2.  **Enter the Key in the App:** Once you have your key, paste it into the "Enter Gemini API Key..." input field at the bottom of the MOOSE application screen.
+The key is stored locally in your browser and is required for all AI interactions.

 ## Deployment